russ-hensel/smart_plug/README.md

 ```
 Guide to Repository

 * Root - all code ( src ) required to run the application.
 I think it qualifies as pure python ( 3.6 ).
+See introduction here for the files containing the "main programs".
 * images - various graphics: screen shots, and extra icons....
 * wiki_etc - pdf versions of the wiki at open circuits.